LukasZahradnik/PyNeuraLogic/docs/eval_inference_engine.rst

     template += (R.shortest(V.X, V.Y, T.second) <= (R.connected(V.X, V.Z, V.L), R.shortest(V.Z, V.Y, V.D))) | metadata

 We have defined two rules called :code:`shortest`.
 The first rule aggregates connected stations and takes all connections' maximum value (distance).
-The second rule handles instances when stations are not directly connected - you have to traverse at least one station to get to the goal station.
+The second rule handles instances when stations are not directly connected - at least one station has to be traversed to get to the goal station.
 The second rule aggregates all possible instances and finds maximum value while "calling" one of the two rules recursively.

 .. attention::